ByronVelasco/DataStructures/1 Heaps/README.md

 - `self.heap`: A list that maintains the min heap property, where each parent node is less than or equal to its children.
 - `self.size`: An integer representing the current number of elements in the heap.
+- `self.max_size`: An integer representing the maximum size of the heap, which is useful for initializing the heap with a fixed capacity.
+Setting this to `None` (by default) allows for dynamic resizing.

 ### Public Methods

 - `is_empty()`: Returns `True` if the heap is empty, otherwise `False`.
 - `insert(value)`: Inserts a new element into the heap while maintaining the min heap property.
+If `self.max_size` is set, it checks if the heap has reached its maximum size before inserting.
 - `priority()`: Returns the minimum element (the root) of the heap without removing it.
 - `extract_priority()`: Removes and returns the minimum element from the heap, maintaining the min heap property.
 - `index(value)`: Returns the index of the specified value in the heap, or `None` if the value is not found.